 Information regarding Exams & Presentations.

 The purpose of the examination is to assess the qualifications of students in critical areas of undergraduate mathematics.
-The preliminary exam (prelim) consists of 12 questions from calculus, linear algebra, and differential equations.
+The preliminary exam (prelim) consists of 12 questions from single variable calculus, multivariable calculus, and linear algebra.
 Students choose 10 questions to be graded.
 The duration of the test is four hours.
 The level of difficulty of questions is similar to the GRE mathematics subject test, however the emphasis is different.
 The linear algebra and calculus questions from GRE preparation books can serve as good practice questions for the test.
 The format of the test is different from the GRE test in that there are no multiple choice questions.
 It may be helpful for you to keep the following tips in mind.

 - You may get copies of sample prelims from previous years either on-line or from the Graduate Student Coordinator.

 - Mathematics GRE subject test study guides can be purchased at the GRE web site.

 - Relevant textbooks in Calculus, Linear Algebra, and Differential Equations are available for loan from the Graduate Student Coordinator.